peterballard/prmake/README.md

   before running `make` using that *makefile*.

 This means:
+- **It is safe for non-prmake users.**
-- Another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.
+Another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.

+- **It is safe for prmake users.**
+If the *makefile* has been changed by another user, `prmake` will refuse to run.
+So there is no danger of missing updates.

+- **You can use  as much or as little `prmake` functionality as you want to.**
-- A the user can start with an existing *makefile* as their *prfile* (i.e. by simply renaming `Makefile` to `Makefile.pr`), and add as much or as little specialised code as they want (or none at all!);
+All `make` code works under `prmake`, and all `make` command line options work under `prmake`, so a user can start with an existing *makefile* as their *prfile* and add as much or as little specialised code as they want, In fact, the simplest way to start is to simply rename `Makefile` to `Makefile.pr` and invoke `prmake` instead of `make`;
-because all `make` code works under `prmake`.
+and no functionality will change.

 Installation
 ------------